Norwich City Profile

 In 2017, the club appointed German coach Daniel Farke, who became the club's first non-British manager in their history.

 Norwich won the Championship in 2018/19 but were subsequently relegated from the Premier League.
 This was the fifth time they had been relegated from the Premier League, a record.
-Undeterred, they then won promotion in the 2020/21 season and will be looking to stay in the top flight this time around.
+Undeterred, they then gained promotion in the 2020/21 season, again by winning the title.

 Norwich's main rivals are Ipswich Town, with the two sides playing in the East Anglian Derby.
 The head-to-head record is very evenly matched as Norwich have won 41 times, Ipswich 40 times and the two sides have drawn 22 times.